NolanHughes/nolanHughes-cli-app/README.md

 ## Installation

 Clone repo from github (https://github.com/NolanHughes/nolanHughes-cli-app).

-Run `bundle install` and follow usage instructions below.
+Run 'bundle install' to install dependencies.

+Go to BreweryDb.com.
+Click on the developers tab and sign up for an account.
+After you sign up you can request an api key and use it with this app.
+In 'lib/breweries_near_me.rb', make the api key that you got from BreweryDb.com the value of the key/value pair in the hash.

 ## Usage